Loading...

 | Starting price (March 2026) | $19/mo | ~$29/mo |

-Pricing and features verified March 2026.
-Competitor data sourced from 1of10's official website.
-Check their site for current pricing.
+Data verified March 2026.
+Competitor data from 1of10's website.

 I ran 1of10 and TubeAnalytics in parallel over six weeks, using 1of10 for pre-production research on each video concept and TubeAnalytics to measure post-publish performance.
 The workflow pairing was clean.
 1of10's outlier database is the most organized niche-level research library I've used — the thumbnail pattern groupings are particularly useful for identifying visual styles the algorithm has recently rewarded, and the title formula breakdowns helped me identify structural approaches I hadn't tried in my content category.
 The research quality reflects genuine curation by a team with strong YouTube strategy expertise.
 The most instructive finding from the six-week test: two videos I produced using 1of10 research had similar view counts at the 72-hour mark — within 8% of each other.
 But one generated 3× the RPM of the other because the audience geography differed significantly.
 The higher-earning video had 68% US viewership; the lower-earning one had drawn mostly from Southeast Asia.
 1of10 helped me choose both topics based on viral pattern research — it had no mechanism to predict that one would monetize at 3× the rate because of where those audiences were located.
 TubeAnalytics surfaced that distinction immediately through geographic CPM breakdown, which then changed how I think about which 1of10-researched topics to prioritize: not just viral potential, but the geographic audience that a topic's framing is likely to attract.